 “Victorian England was extremely religious.
 Families during this time period were usually large, hard-working, respectable, and were taught religion at home.
 They were frequent church goers and read the Bible regularly” (1).

 Although science, industry, and religion all played vital roles within the Victorian Era “religion felt a terrible decline.”
-This mourning upon this realization is conspicuously lacking in modern-day new atheism, although 19th and 20th century atheists intellectuals like Jean Paul Sartre and Friedrich Nietzsche would see the implications of dispelling God’s existence.
-However, in the far more recent and contemporary new atheist camp there has been no sense of mourning something that is lost.
-Instead, the loss of faith in God and wherever belief in God is buried it is a cause to celebrate.
-However, for those within the Victorian era the God who had once been there and who had defined reality was now gone.
+The mourning that emerged due to this realization is conspicuously lacking in modern-day forms of irreligion or atheism.
+Unlike the atheists of old, such as Jean-Paul Sartre and Friedrich Nietzsche who saw the implications of rejecting God’s existence, the more recent atheist camp shows little sense of mourning something important that has been lost.
+On the contrary, the loss of faith in God is a cause to celebrate the reduction in superstition.

 1. Victorian Era Crisis of Faith.
 Available.